-At March 29, 2020, we held cash and cash equivalents of \$2.0 billion that was generally available to fund ordinary business operations without significant legal, regulatory, or other restrictions.
+At June 28, 2020, we held cash and cash equivalents of \$2.9 billion that was generally available to fund ordinary business operations without significant legal, regulatory, or other restrictions.

-At March 29, 2020, we also had a \$2.5 billion revolving credit facility (the credit facility) with various banks that is available for general corporate purposes with an expiration date of August 24, 2024.
+At June 28, 2020, we also had a \$2.5 billion revolving credit facility with various banks that is available for general corporate purposes with an expiration date of August 24, 2024.
 The undrawn portion of the credit facility also serves as a backup facility for the issuance of commercial paper.
 The total amount outstanding at any point in time under the combination of our commercial paper program and the credit facility cannot exceed the amount of the credit facility.
 We may request and the banks may grant, at their discretion, an increase in the borrowing capacity under the credit facility of up to an additional \$500 million.
-There were no borrowings outstanding under the credit facility at March 29, 2020.
+There were no borrowings outstanding under the credit facility at June 28, 2020.

 We have agreements in place with financial institutions to provide for the issuance of commercial paper.
 The outstanding balance of commercial paper can fluctuate daily and the amount outstanding during the period may be greater than or less than the amount reported at the end of the period.
-There were no commercial paper borrowings outstanding as of March 29, 2020 and December 31, 2019.
-We may, as conditions warrant, continue to issue commercial paper backed by our credit facility to manage the timing of cash flows.
-However, as described under Item 1A, Risk Factors, under current market conditions, commercial paper may not be available on favorable terms or at all.
+There were no commercial paper borrowings outstanding as of June 28, 2020 and December 31, 2019.
+We may, as conditions warrant, from time to time issue commercial paper backed by our credit facility to manage the timing of cash flows.
+However, as described under Item 1A, Risk Factors, depending on market conditions, commercial paper may not be available on favorable terms or at all.

-Our outstanding debt, net of unamortized discounts and issuance costs, was \$12.7 billion as of March 29, 2020 and mainly is in the form of publicly-issued notes that bear interest at fixed rates.
-As of March 29, 2020, we had \$1.3 billion of borrowings scheduled to mature in November 2020 with the remainder of our debt due from 2021 to 2052.
-As of March 29, 2020, we were in compliance with all covenants contained in our debt and credit agreements.
-There were no material changes during the quarter ended March 29, 2020 to our contractual commitments as presented in "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2019 Form 10-K that were outside the ordinary course of our business.
+Our outstanding debt, net of unamortized discounts and issuance costs was \$12.7 billion as of June 28, 2020 and mainly is in the form of publicly-issued notes that bear interest at fixed rates.
+The outstanding debt at June 28, 2020 is inclusive of the issuance of \$1.2 billion in aggregate principal amount of senior unsecured notes in May 2020 and the June 2020 redemption of \$750 million of the outstanding \$1.25 billion in aggregate principal amount of our 2.50% Notes due 2020 and \$400 million of the outstanding \$900 million in aggregate principal amount of our 3.35% Notes due 2021, as described in "Note 10 - Other" included in our Notes to Consolidated Financial Statements.
+As of June 28, 2020, we had \$500 million of borrowings scheduled to mature in November 2020 with the remainder of our debt due from 2021 to 2052.
+As of June 28, 2020, we were in compliance with all covenants contained in our debt and credit agreements.
+Other than the debt issuance and redemption, described in "Note 10 - Other" included in our Notes to Consolidated Financial Statements, there were no material changes during the quarter or six months ended June 28, 2020 to our contractual commitments as presented in "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2019 Form 10-K that were outside the ordinary course of our business.